langevin-usgs/gw3099_classrepo/README.md

 * Hotel Block: The Lincoln Marriott Cornhusker Hotel

 ## Course Description
-This class will cover many of the latest developments in groundwater-flow modeling in the following topical areas:  new and enhanced capabilities for modeling groundwater flow with MODFLOW 6; solute transport with MT3D–USGS;  groundwater/watershed interactions with GSFLOW and MODSIM, and parameter estimation and uncertainty analysis using PEST++.
+This class will cover many of the latest developments in groundwater-flow modeling in the following topical areas:  new and enhanced capabilities for modeling groundwater flow with MODFLOW 6; solute transport with MT3D-USGS;  groundwater/watershed interactions with GSFLOW and MODSIM, and parameter estimation and uncertainty analysis using PEST++.
 Most of the class will be taught using Flopy and Jupyter Notebooks.
 In addition to lectures on the latest developments, most sessions will include in-class exercises to give attendees a better understanding of how to use the modeling tools.

 ## Overview
-* Monday: Python Basics, Flopy, MODFLOW 6
+* Monday: Python Basics, Flopy, PEST++
-* Tuesday: MODFLOW 6
+* Tuesday: PEST++, MODFLOW 6
-* Wednesday: MODFLOW 6, MODPATH 7
+* Wednesday: MODFLOW 6
-* Thursday: PEST++
+* Thursday: MODFLOW 6, GSFLOW
-* Friday: GSFLOW, MODSIM, MT3DMS
+* Friday: GSFLOW, MODSIM, MT3D-USGS

 ## Instructors
 * Mike Fienen